-This project will consider whether to replace this qualification with a milling skill set.
-This will foster greater recognition of skill sets within this industry.
+Another consideration that this project will address is whether to replace the qualification with a specialisation within the Certificate III in Food Processing or with a milling skill set.
+If the latter option is preferred by the grain milling industry, this will foster greater recognition of skill sets within this industry.